-People under 18 who are sentenced to custody aren’t sent to adult prisons, but to secure centres for young people.
+People under 18 who are sentenced to custody are sent to secure centres for young people, not to adult prisons.

 Why young people are sent to custody